Every year there are a number of road crashes in Whitehorse which have tragic affects across the community.

 The City of Whitehorse provides residents with opportunities to learn more about road safety.
 This includes programs such:

-• Wiser Driver course, aimed at drivers over 50 years old
+• Safer Driver presentation, aimed at drivers over 50 years old

 • Not So Fast Program, reminding drivers to slow down on local streets

-• Seniors Stepping Out Safely, which looks at walking safety for older pedestrians.
+• Seniors Stepping Out Safely presentation, aimed at older pedestrians.

 Support